 Gay Events in Brighton

-Brighton Gay Pride – Brighton hosts the UK’s largest and most popular gay pride – the entire city comes alive for it.
-The event takes place each summer in August with a parade marching through the city and terminating at Preston Park – where you can pay to enter a huge party with stages hosting huge international artists.
-At night, streets are cordoned off from traffic as the LGBTQ+ community mingle on the streets to live music at Pride Village Festival.
+Brighton Gay Pride – Brighton hosts the UK’s largest and most popular Gay Pride event, which transforms the entire city each August.
+The festivities feature a parade that winds through the city and culminates at Preston Park, where you can buy tickets to a massive party with stages hosting international artists – recent headliners include Kylie and Britney!
+At night, the streets are closed to traffic as the LGBTQ+ community and allies celebrate with live music at the Pride Village Festival.

 Day Trips from Brighton

-London – London is one of the top tourist destinations in England and the world with more than 30 million visitors each year.
-There is so much to see and do in London that it can even become overwhelming.
-Whether you come for just a couple of days or maybe even a week, you certainly don’t want to miss London's top highlights like Trafalgar Square, the Tower of London and Buckingham Palace.
-There are countless museums and galleries like the British Museum or National Gallery and also great parks and outdoor spaces like St. James or Hyde Park.
-You can also check out some of our top nightlife picks in London which includes cool places like Ku Bar, G-A-Y, and Heaven.
+London – London is one of the world’s top tourist destinations, with over 30 million visitors each year.
+With so much to see and do, it can feel overwhelming!
+Whether you visit for a couple of days or a week, you won’t want to miss highlights like Trafalgar Square, the Tower of London, and Buckingham Palace.
+Explore iconic museums like the British Museum and the National Gallery, or relax in famous parks like St. James’s Park or Hyde Park.
+For nightlife, check out popular LGBTQ+ spots such as Ku Bar, G-A-Y, and Heaven.

-Leeds Castle – situated in Kent, England about an hour’s drive (40 miles/65km) southeast of London, you can explore Leeds Castle, Henry VIII’s grand Tudor palace.
-The castle is uniquely positioned on islands in a lake formed by the River Len just east of the village of Leeds.
-In addition to tours of the castle, the site includes family attractions like mini-golf and a playground as well as 500 acres of beautiful gardens and a Bird of Prey Center among other wildlife.
+Leeds Castle – Located in Kent, about an hour’s drive (40 miles/65 km) southeast of London, Leeds Castle was once a grand Tudor palace for Henry VIII.
+The castle sits on islands in a lake formed by the River Len, just east of the village of Leeds.
+The site features family-friendly attractions like mini-golf and a playground, along with 500 acres of beautiful gardens and a Bird of Prey Center.
 Book tour →

-Oxford & Windsor – Make the most of your time in Brighton to explore two more of England’s top destinations: Oxford and Windsor.
-Don’t worry about the logistics of public transport, as this full-day guided sightseeing excursion to Windsor Castle and Christ Church College includes round-trip transportation in a comfortable vehicle.
-Ideal for first-time visitors, you’ll also learn more from your guide than you would independently.
+Oxford & Windsor – Make the most of your time in Brighton by exploring two more of England’s iconic destinations: Oxford and Windsor.
+With a full-day guided tour, you won’t have to worry about public transportation logistics, as round-trip travel is included.
+You’ll visit Windsor Castle and Christ Church College in Oxford, learning from a guide who provides more insight than independent exploration.
 Book tour →

 Note: Some of these links are affiliates which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You're not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!